Quantum Predictive Learning and Communication Complexity with Single Input

-A good survey of quantum vs.\ classical learning can be found in \cite{SG04_Equiv}.
-We will usually ignore normalization factors and global phases of quantum states.
-We define a predictive quantum version of \pac, as follows.
+We will usually ignore normalization factors and global phases of quantum states.\fn {That is, we allow arbitrary non-zero complex vectors to represent quantum states.} We define a predictive quantum version of \pac, as follows.

-\defi[d_qacs]{In the \pq\ (Predictive Quantum) learning model, a learning algorithm can ask for arbitrarily many copies of the state \m{\sum_{(x,y)\in\ell_0}\fr1{\sqrt{\sz{\set[(x,y')\in\ell_0]{y'}}}}\ket{x,y},} where $\ell_0$ is a relational target concept.
+\defi[d_qacs]{In the \pq\ (Predictive Quantum) learning model, a learning algorithm can ask for arbitrarily many copies of the state \m{\sum_{(x,y)\in\ell_0}\fr1{\sqrt{\sz{\set[(x,y')\in\ell_0]{y'}}}}\ket{x,y},} where $\ell_0\sbseq X\times Y$ is a relational target concept.
 In the end of the learning process the algorithm receives an element $x\in X$ and should, with probability at least $5/6$, output any $y$ satisfying $(x,y)\in\ell_0$.

 A learning algorithm is efficient if its running time is at most polynomial in $n\deq\ceil{\log|X|}$.
 A concept class $\Cl C$ is efficiently learnable in \pq\ if there exists an efficient algorithm that \pq-learns every $\ell\in\Cl C$.}